After nearly 24 years, NYC officials identify 3 more 9/11 victims

 "The pain of losing a loved one in the September 11th terror attacks echoes across the decades, but with these three new identifications, we take a step forward in comforting the family members still aching from that day," said NYC Mayor Eric Adams, a former police officer who was on duty on 9/11.

-Officials say the identification of Fitzgerald, Keating and the unnamed woman were confirmed using DNA testing of remains gathered in 2001 and 2002.
-So far, roughly 40% of the deceased have been identified.
+Officials say the identifications of Fitzgerald, Keating and the unnamed woman were confirmed using DNA testing of remains gathered in 2001 and 2002.
+So far, roughly 40% of the deceased remain unidentified.

 "In addition to the three new identifications this year, OCME has identified 22 human remains associated with previously identified individuals," the chief medical examiner's office said in a statement.